isabelalsantos/isabelalsantos/README.md

 - 👋 Hi, I’m @isabelalsantos
 - 👀 I’m interested in programming
 - 🌱 I’m currently graduating in Computation Science
-- 💞️ I’m looking to post my personal proects that i use to practice programming and lear
+- 💞️ I’m looking to post my personal projects that i use to practice programming and learn
 - 📫 How to reach me: ibelalimas@gmail.com

 <!---